 Washington, Jefferson, Lincoln-they pass through here almost every other day.
 They're here on official visit of course but one can pass through here as a visitor too.
 One of only two birthplaces of American currency, the Bureau of Engraving and Printing conduct guided tours, giving one a peek into the intricacies that go into the money printing process.
 The facility also has a gallery/museum and three exhibits that are live demonstrations.
 The tours are also conducted in American Sign Language and Spanish.
 Audio description facilities are also provided for the visually impaired.

-Fort Worth Nature Center & Wildlife Refuge is Located 10 miles northwest of downtown Fort Worth.
-It is a 3,500-acre refuge for animals and indigenous plants.
-This area has unique trails, scenic pastures and educational exhibits.
-Herds of buffalo and white-tailed deers roam the refuge.
-Other animals residing inside the refuge include a "town" of prairie dogs.
-The trip is ideal for a day-long outdoor family adventure.
+A mosaic of rolling prairies, scenic woodlands, and green pastures, Fort Worth Nature Center & Refuge is located 10 miles northwest of downtown Fort Worth.
+It is a 3,621-acre (1,465 hectares) refuge for animals and indigenous plants.
+This area has unique trails which delight avid hikers and immersive educational exhibits which make for a fun and informative perusal for all ages.
+Herds of buffalo and white-tailed deer roam the refuge.
+Birdwatchers will enjoy identifying the varied bird species flitting about the area.
+A visit to this refuge is ideal for a day-long outdoor family adventure.